seventhball7/IPL-Project1/README.md

 - The average(economy) has been calculated by dividing the total number of runs given by the bowler by the total number of ball a bowler has bowled.

- ## HighCharts Plotting
-  - Server used is the 'LiveServer' and is directly installed from Visual Studio Code.
-  - Server is using the port number 5500.
-  - The output is fetched in the output.js file and then it is formatted in the highCharts graph.
-  - The charts can be seen in the index.html file in the directory src/public/output.